Würzfleisch Recipe from the DDR – a Great Way to Use Up Leftovers

 Würzfleisch Recipe

-Würzfleisch shows up in some cookbooks as Ragout Fin, a more complex dish from France, that contains veal, sweetbreads, brain, marrow, and tongue.
+Würzfleisch shows up in some cookbooks as Ragout Fin, a more complex dish from France that contains veal, sweetbreads, brain, marrow, and tongue.
 The recipe traveled to Berlin, where it became known as Würzfleisch (which means ‘Seasoned Meat’).
-And since I’m not much of an offal person, I’m happy that the people in East Germany shortened the steps, and changed up the ingredients.
-Today, Würzfleisch is made with Veal or Chicken (some still use tongue, but… I would be chasing my family around the table with it if they knew).
+And since I’m not much of an offal person, I’m happy that the people in East Germany shortened the steps and changed up the ingredients.
+Today, Würzfleisch is made with Veal or Chicken.
+Some still use tongue, but I would be chasing my family around the table with it if they thought I put tongue in their meal (cowards!).

 wurzfleisch recipe

-Cooked cubes of meat (in my case, chicken) are added to a sauce made from a light roux (butter and flour) with chicken broth.
-Season it up with pepper and Worcestershire sauce, and if you are feeling fancy, some white wine (wine goes in the sauce, as well as the chef).
+Cooked cubes of meat are added to a sauce made from a light roux (butter and flour) with chicken broth.
+Season it up with pepper and Worcestershire sauce, and if you are feeling fancy, some white wine (wine goes in the sauce, as does the chef).
 You can stretch it a bit more by adding some sauteed mushrooms.
-The meaty sauce goes into small baking dishes / ramekins… is topped with Gouda Cheese, and stuck under the broiler.
+The meaty sauce goes into small baking dishes/ramekins, is topped with Gouda Cheese, and is stuck under the broiler.

-Serve with bread for dunking.
-A salad on the side, and you have a meal fit for a king.
+Serve with bread for dunking and a salad on the side, and you have a meal fit for a king.

 Würzfleisch Recipe from the DDR